7ombie/jsii/docs/untitled.md

 ## Yielding & Trading

-In JSII, `yield` is a keyword, used to begin formal statements (`yield` and `yield from`).
-As such, `yield` cannot also be an operator.
-For this reason, JSII generators can *yield* and *trade*, using *yield-statements* and *trade-operations*.
-For example, take the following four JavaScript statements:

-	yield;
-	yield item;
+JSII uses yield-statements and yield expressions just like in JavaScript, except that in JSII, `yield *` is spelled `yield from`:

-	yield * items;
+    yield                               -> yield;
-	item = yield item;
+    yield item                          -> yield item;

-In JSII, the previous four statements would look like this:

-	yield
-	yield item
-	yield from items
+    yield from stream                   -> yield * stream;
-	item = trade item
+    item = yield item                   -> item = yield item;

+Note: When a statement begins with `yield` (like the first three lines above), it is a formal statement, while statements that (only) use `yield` as an operator are informal (like on the last line above).
+This works exactly like if-statements (that begin with `if`) and if-else-expressions (that use `if` as an operator).

 ### Comments

 Line comments start on a hash character (`#`) or a leftward-skinny-arrow (`<-`) or a caret (`^`), and run to end of the line.
 They can appear after a line continuation marker (without affecting it), but can (obviously) not contain one.

 The hash (`#`) is used for comments that appear on their own line, effectively creating headers and subheaders that introduce the code beneath.

 The arrow (`<-`) is used to append a comment to the end of a line of code, to comment on that line specifically.

 The caret (`^`) is used (often as a bunch of carets) to point to a specific group of character within a line of code, by adding a comment below the line.

 Below are examples of all three types of line-comment: